LearnWebCode/declarativeToggle/README.md

 [View GitHub Pages demo](http://learnwebcode.github.io/declarativeToggle/)

-Turn any element into a toggle control by adding a **data-toggle-target** attrirubte and providing a CSS-esque selector as the value.
+Turn any element into a toggle trigger by adding a **data-toggle-target** attrirubte and providing a CSS-esque selector as the value.

 Example
 ------------